GyverLibs/FastBot/README_EN.md

 ## Firmware update from chat
 Since version 2.13 of the library, a firmware update has appeared "over the air" (OTA) via chat.
 To update you need:
 - Compile the program into a file: *Arduino IDE/Sketch/Export Binary File* (the **.bin** file will appear in the sketch folder)
-- Send a file to a chat with a bot, you can add a signature
+- Send file to chat with bot
+    - You can add a signature to the file
+- File can be forwarded from another chat
-- The file will be processed as a normal incoming message from the user
+- The file will be processed as a normal incoming message from user `msg`
-    - File signature can be obtained from the `text` field
+    - File signature can be obtained from the `msg.text` field
+- The file name can be obtained from the `msg.fileName` field
-    - `OTA` flag will be raised
+    - The `msg.OTA` flag will be raised *(if the file has a .bin extension)*
-- To start the update process, you need to call `update` inside the message handler
+- To start the firmware update process, you need to call `update()` inside the message handler
+    - In version 2.20 it was possible to update SPIFFS - you need to call `updateFS()`
 - In the same chat the update status will be sent (*OK* or *error*)
 - After a successful update, the esp will reboot

+### Firmware update script examples
 ```cpp
 // update if just sent a bin file
 if (msg.OTA) bot.update();